MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/smb-server-unresponsive.md

 For detailed information about how to dump a kernel, see [How to generate a kernel or a complete memory dump file in Windows Server 2008 and Windows Server 2008 R2](https://support.microsoft.com/help/969028).

-To test our automated memory.dmp analysis site, which can identify most Microsoft hotfixes for crashes and Stop errors, go to [https://home.diagnostics.support.microsoft.com/SelfHelp?knowledgebaseArticleFilter=2027760](https://home.diagnostics.support.microsoft.com/selfhelp?knowledgebasearticlefilter=2027760).
+To test our automated memory.dmp analysis site, which can identify most Microsoft hotfixes for crashes and Stop errors, go to [Support Diagnostics](https://home.diagnostics.support.microsoft.com/selfhelp?knowledgebasearticlefilter=2027760).